What Is Collective Healing?

 A lens & practice for being in relationship with the world’s pain

-People use the term “collective healing” in different ways.
-Here’s how I use it:
+People use the term "collective healing" in different ways.
+Here's how I use it in my work:

 A Practice